Typology of phase transitions in Bayesian inference problems: Numerical experiments on single samples

-At $\tKS$ the bifurcation of the trivial FP produces 2 FPs which are on opposite sides, that is the unstable FP stays more or less on the midpoint of the line joining the 2 stable FPs.
-This property remains approximately true also for $\theta>\tKS$ and we can exploit it in order to `jump' from one FP to the other one.
-Once BP reaches a FP with messages $\{u_{i\to j}^\star\}$ we can produce an initial condition for a second BP run with the transformation \beq u_{i\to j}^{(0)} = 2 K - u_{i\to j}^\star \eeq (remember the non-informative FP has all messages equal to $K$).
-We have checked this initial condition always brings BP to the other FP.
-And so we can find both FPs with just 2 runs (the second being very fast, thanks to the initial condition which is pretty close to the FP).
+At $\tKS$ the bifurcation of the trivial fixed point produces 2 fixed points which are on opposite sides, that is the unstable fixed point stays more or less on the midpoint of the line joining the 2 stable fixed points.
+This property remains approximately true also for $\theta>\tKS$ and we can exploit it in order to `jump' from one fixed point to the other one.
+Once BP reaches a fixed point with messages $\{u_{i\to j}^\star\}$ we can produce an initial condition for a second BP run with the transformation \beq u_{i\to j}^{(0)} = 2 K - u_{i\to j}^\star \eeq (remember the non-informative fixed point has all messages equal to $K$).
+We have checked this initial condition always brings BP to the other fixed point.
+And so we can find both fixed points with just 2 runs (the second being very fast, thanks to the initial condition which is pretty close to the fixed point).

-The BP initial condition for the first run, $u_{i\to j}^{(0)} = L \tau_i^0$ with $L=100$ and $\tau_i^0$ distributed according to Eq.~(\ref{eq:tau0distr}), is quite `drastic' (i.e.\ has very strong messages) in order to be far from the non-informative FP.
-For $\theta>\tKS$ this is actually not necessary, given that the non-informative FP is locally unstable.
-So, in order to check that all what we have described above does not depend on such a drastic first initial condition, we have repeated the numerical experiments in the regime $\theta>\tKS$ by using a different initial condition, which is much closer to the non-informative FP \beq u_{i\to j}^{(0)} = K (1 + \varepsilon \tau_i^0) \eeq with $\varepsilon=10^{-3}$ and $\tau_i^0$ again distributed according to Eq.~(\ref{eq:tau0distr}).
+The BP initial condition for the first run, $u_{i\to j}^{(0)} = L \tau_i^0$ with $L=100$ and $\tau_i^0$ distributed according to Eq.~(\ref{eq:tau0distr}), is quite `drastic' (i.e.\ has very strong messages) in order to be far from the non-informative fixed point.
+For $\theta>\tKS$ this is actually not necessary, given that the non-informative fixed point is locally unstable.
+So, in order to check that all what we have described above does not depend on such a drastic first initial condition, we have repeated the numerical experiments in the regime $\theta>\tKS$ by using a different initial condition, which is much closer to the non-informative fixed point \beq u_{i\to j}^{(0)} = K (1 + \varepsilon \tau_i^0) \eeq with $\varepsilon=10^{-3}$ and $\tau_i^0$ again distributed according to Eq.~(\ref{eq:tau0distr}).
 The results are identical to those with the drastic first initial condition.